PersiaML/tutorials/src/customization/index.md

 There are several launchers to help you launch a PERSIA training task.

-- K8S launcher: Kubernetes launcher is easy to deploy large-scale training.
+- K8s launcher: Kubernetes launcher is the easiest for deploying large-scale training.
-- docker-compose launcher: Docker compose is an other way like `K8S` but is more lightweight.
+- docker-compose launcher: Docker compose is another way like `K8s` but is more lightweight.
 - honcho launcher: You can build PERSIA (Currently persia can build in linux, macOS, windows10) manually when using a Procfile manager, which is friendly for developers.

 All of these launchers use environment variables(`PERSIA_GLOBAL_CONFIG`, `PERSIA_EMBEDDING_CONFIG`, `PERSIA_NN_WORKER_ENTRY`, `PERSIA_DATALOADER_ENTRY`) to assign the path of the PERSIA configuration files.

-### K8S Launcher
+### K8s Launcher

-The PERSIA Operator is a Kubernetes [custom resource definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
-You can define your distributed PERSIA training task by an operator file.
+When launching PERSIA training tasks with K8s, PERSIA is added as a custom resource to your Kubernetes cluster, defined using [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD).

-Here is an example for an operator file
+Here is an example of a PERSIA CRD:

 ```yaml
 # k8s.train.yaml